-The way people are buying cars is changing.
-A choice of colours and matching wheels is no longer enough.
-In a society where cars are purchased as a reflection – and enabler – of a driver’s lifestyle, the way future models are designed needs to be revolutionized.
+DETROIT - The way people are buying cars is changing.
+A choice of colors and matching wheels is no longer enough.
+In a society where cars are purchased as a reflection - and enabler - of a driver's lifestyle, the way future models are designed needs to be revolutionized.
 This was the thinking behind the visionary "co-creation" of the Nissan IDx Freeflow and IDx NISMO concept cars, which make their first appearance in the United States at the 2014 North American International Auto Show in Detroit.

 The co-creation product development approach requires input from consumers early in the process.
 It was designed to appeal to "digital natives," the generation born after 1990, and integrates their feedback into the creation process.
 Nissan thinks this approach could have real applications in the near future.